cybertraining-dsc/fa20-523-349/project/project.md

 Record Description:

 Every record starts with a header and ends with a CR/LF.
-Inside the record, the fields are separated by a “broken bar” symbol 0xA6 (not to be confused with the pipe symbol 0x7C).
+Inside the record, the fields are separated by a "broken bar" symbol 0xA6 (not to be confused with the pipe symbol 0x7C).
 The length of a record is not defined and can therefore be more than 256 characters.
 The data specific to each record Command is contained between the header and CR/LF.
 ![alt text](https://raw.githubusercontent.com/cybertraining-dsc/fa20-523-349/main/project/images/Untitled8.png)